auzhangLABS/c4_deployment-6-main/README.md

 To view the full system design diagram, click [here!](link to)

 ## Issues and Troubleshooting
-During the setup of the 2nd infrastructure, I encountered a problem with the user data.
+During the setup of the second infrastructure, I encountered a problem with the user data.
 Whenever I tried to attempt an operation like `git clone` it wouldn't execute.
 I fix this problem by providing the absolute path, like `/usr/bin/git`.
 This pattern held for other commands as well.

 ## Optimization
 1. Application Load Balancer and Security Group: include the setup of ALB and new SG directly in the Terraform Script
 2. Amazon Cloudfront: Incorporate a CDN for static files to reduce latency and reduce server stain
-3. Network Load Balancer: Use a Network load balancer to distribute traffic to the application load balancer in different regions.
+3. Network Load Balancer: Use a network load balancer to distribute traffic to the application load balancer in different regions.
 4. Ulitze NGINX: use NGINX as a front end to optimize request
 5. Private Subnet: places application server and database in the private subnet to increase security